-If your tyres are overinflated you might experience less traction with the road, which can affect the car's handling and braking and cause accidents.
+If your new tyres are overinflated you might experience less traction with the road, which can affect the car's handling and braking and cause accidents.
 Your tyres will also have a shorter lifespan due to them being heavier and uneven.

 Under inflated tyres can also cause problems such as increased wear and tear because they're not rolling smoothly on the road.
 In addition, increased rolling distance also causes your car use more fuel, which in turn will cost you more money.

 Having correctly inflated tyres ensures that you get the most out of them by giving them a longer lifespan and reducing the rate of wear and tear.

 Your car also complies with all of the relevant road laws by having properly inflated tyres, which increases your safety and the safety of other road users.

 < Back to all Blogs